Sixardyh/Brick/README.md

-# Brick
+# Legacy Brick
-The New Shack Secret Service Discord Bot
+The SSSv4stro secondary and complementary bot

 ### Requirements :